Location: Tempe, Arizona & Bishkek, Kyrgyzstan

 ABOUT THE LOCATION

-ASU's 2016 Project GO Russian programs will be held in the Russian-speaking city of Bishkek, the capital of Kyrgyzstan.
+The overseas portion of the programs will be held in the Russian-speaking city of Bishkek, the capital of Kyrgyzstan.
 Situated at the base of the 15,000-foot tall Tian-Shan mountain range, Bishkek is a vibrant city of 1 million with a rich and colorful blend of Central Asian, Russian and Western influences.
 Russian is the predominant language of the city.
 Modern Bishkek is known for its hospitality, sight-seeing attractions and its plethora of youth-oriented cafes and eateries.

 Thank you very much.